f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab1/lab1.rst

-Architecture of Arcadia Application
+Architecture of the Arcadia Application
 ###################################

-.. note:: This application is available in GitLab in case you want to build your own lab : https://gitlab.com/arcadia-application
+.. note:: This application is publically available in GitLab if you want to build your own lab: https://gitlab.com/arcadia-application

-First of all, it is important to understand how Arcadia app is split between micro-services
+The goal of this section is to understand the structure of the Arcadia Application, the commands needed to deploy it are on the next page.

+The Arcadia app is a micro-services based application.
+There are 4 services that comprise the application.

 **This is what Arcadia App looks like when the 4 microservices are up and running, and you can see how traffic is routed based on URI**